Singapore Pet Travel Guide: Frequently Asked Questions and Expert Advice

-In the first installment of our Singapore Pet Travel Spotlight, we take a look at a few of the most frequently asked questions about the Singapore pet import process and share advice gathered from our pet relocation experts.
-Read on to get started in the right direction, and as always, feel free to contact us if you're ready to start planning your move.
+Welcome to the first installment of our Singapore Pet Travel Spotlight, where we answer your most pressing questions about Singapore pet import and provide valuable insights from our pet relocation experts.
+Let's embark on this journey together, and as always, feel free to contact us for personalized assistance with your pet's relocation.

 What are the requirements for moving pets to Singapore?

 The first thing you can start doing is crate training your pet.
-As soon as you know you're moving, buy your travel crate (making sure it's the right size and also airline approved) and help your pet get used to spending time in it (here are our standard pet crate training tips).
-Additionally, it's important to choose a pet friendly airline and check in with your vet about any health or behavior related questions or concerns you have.
+As soon as you know you're moving, buy your travel crate (making sure it's the right size and airline approved) and help your pet get used to spending time in it (here are our standard pet crate training tips).
+Additionally, it's important to choose a pet-friendly airline and check in with your vet about any health or behavior-related questions or concerns you have.
 It's natural to feel anxious about helping your furry family member travel safely, but the more you know, the more you'll see that pet travel can be safe and uneventful when the right choices are made.

-This one is complicated -- generally pets flying internationally must travel via cargo (we recommend choosing a pet friendly airline like KLM, United, Lufthansa or British Airways), as this makes the trip as safe and easy to manage as possible.
+This one is complicated -- generally, pets flying internationally must travel via cargo (we recommend choosing a pet-friendly airline like KLM, United, Lufthansa, or British Airways), as this makes the trip safe and easy to manage as possible.
 Singapore does allow some small pets to travel in the cabin, but there are some tricky aspects to arranging this in terms of clearing customs upon arrival.
-Either way, your Pet Relocation Consultant will be able to guide you through this process in order to plan the most streamlined and comfortable flight for your pet.
+Either way, your Pet Relocation Consultant can guide you through this process to plan your pet's most streamlined and comfortable flight.

 When Should I Start Planning My Pet's Relocation?